 Skills that you must have as a workers compensation lawyer, regardless of which side you work for, include:

-The Bureau of Labor Statistics (BLS) of the U.S. Department of Labor notes that as of May 2019, the average lawyer in the U.S. (regardless of specialization) was earning an annual mean wage of $122,960.
-Law Crossing notes that the average salary in the U.S. for workers compensation attorneys as of 2020 is $114,647.
-Some of the highest-paying cities in which workers compensation attorneys work, according to Law Crossing, are:
+The Bureau of Labor Statistics (BLS) of the U.S. Department of Labor notes that as of May 2021, the average lawyer in the U.S. (regardless of specialization) was earning an annual mean wage of $148,030.
+Some of the highest-paying cities in which workers compensation attorneys work, according to the Bureau of Labor Statistics, are:

-The outlook for workers compensation attorneys is bright.
-An average growth rate of four percent is projected for jobs for all lawyers from 2019 through 2029.
+The outlook for worker’s compensation attorneys is bright.
+An average growth rate of ten percent is projected for jobs for all lawyers from 2021 through 2031.
 As employment laws are ever-changing, especially during the COVID pandemic when people are working in different settings, it is expected that more workers compensation lawyers will be needed to help claimants and insurance companies navigate these changes for some time to come.

 2021 US Bureau of Labor Statistics salary and employment figures for Lawyers reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed April 2023.